nicolasAguilar180193/nicolasAguilar180193/README.md

   💻 I like PHP, and particularly Laravel.
 I also worked with Slim and on some occasions with pure PHP.

   🚀 On the front-end, I use Angular as my main framework, crafting dynamic and responsive user interfaces.
 I also like React.
-Currently exploring the world of NextJs.
+Currently exploring the world of Vue.

   🌐 Let's connect and build something amazing together!
 Feel free to explore my repositories and drop a message if you have any exciting projects or ideas to discuss.